 A FREE Webcast - Outdoor Dining

 So many people specifically search for outdoor dining spots that popular services like Yelp offer outdoor seating as a search option.
 Once thought of as popular in cities like Honolulu or Miami, northern U.S. cities are jumping on the year-round outdoor trend by utilizing heat lamps and retractable roofs and windows.
-In this hour-long webcast, we look at the popular trends, innovations and enhancements designers have made to a restaurant space’s alfresco dining area.
+In this hour-long webcast, we looked at the popular trends, the impact of climate on design, and provided three case studies.

 FCSI members and certified foodservice professionals may earn a continuing education unit by registering and viewing the webcast and then completing a short quiz.